guanz808/docker_server_build/README.md

     * Sets the host name
     * Sets the timezone
     * Installs and configures Neofetch
-    * Install docker and docker compose
+    * Install Docker and Docker Compose
     * Creates a docker volume to connect to your NFS share
     * Install Portainer and map the Portainer data directory to your NFS share
 ```bash